Edit

 ALTER LOGIN Mary5 WITH PASSWORD = '<enterStrongPasswordHere>';

-C. Changing the password of a login when logged in as the login
+C. Change the password of a login when logged in as the login

-If you are attempting to change the password of the login that you're currently logged in with and you do not have the ALTER ANY LOGIN permission you must specify the OLD_PASSWORD option.
+If you're attempting to change the password of the login that you're currently logged in with, and you don't have the ALTER ANY LOGIN permission you must specify the OLD_PASSWORD option.

 ALTER LOGIN Mary5 WITH PASSWORD = '<enterStrongPasswordHere>' OLD_PASSWORD = '<oldWeakPasswordHere>';